uriweb/uri-component-library/CONTRIBUTING.md

 * __Include issue numbers if applicable.__  If your commit fixes an issue, mention that somewhere in your commit.
 For example, if your commit fixes issue #16, include `fixes #16`.
 This will automatically close that issue in GitHub when your commit is merged into the default branch.
 Use any of these keywords to close an issue via a commit message: `close, closes, closed, fixes, fixed`

 To learn more about writing good commit messages, check out [this article](https://chris.beams.io/posts/git-commit/).

+## <a name="components"></a>Adding Components

+Each component in the Component Library is built with a similar set of code and files.
+The complexity of these files largely depends on how complex the component is (e.g. how many elements are customizable, whether it will have Block Editor support).

+The _minimum_ code required to establish a new component is:

+- A PHP shortcode function in `inc/cl-shortcodes.php`
+- A PHP template file in `inc/templates/` to render the component

+Realistically, components also need styles, and might need JS for added functionality:

+- Add a SASS partial in `src/sass/` (make sure to `@include` the partial in `src/sass/main.scss`, too)
+- Add a JS file(s) in `src/js/` if needed

+This will ensure basic functionality and allow the component to be used via a shortcode.
+Beyond this, adding Block Editor support requires the following:

+- A PHP registration file in `inc/blocks/`
+- A directory and JS file in `src/js/blocks/`
+- An SVG icon in `i/icons/`

+The registration file adds the component to the block library within WordPress, and the JS (written in React) renders the editing interface for the block.
+The registration file also tells WordPress what to do with the input from the editor via the callback; in our case, input from the editor is passed to the shortcode function established earlier, using the template to render the component itself.
+Essentially, the Block Editor is just a GUI wrapper for the shortcode.

+> **Note 1:** Some themes filter allowable blocks (see _[allowed_block_types_all](https://developer.wordpress.org/reference/hooks/allowed_block_types_all/)_), meaning they might explicitly whitelist blocks for them to become available in the editor.
+Any theme with this behavior would need to be modified to enable the new Component Library block.
+This only impacts the Block Editor; the component would still be available through the shortcode.

+> **Note 2:** Some older components support TinyMCE, the extendable framework for the legacy Classic Editor.
+Adding TinyMCE support for new components is not recommended.
+The new component will still be available through the shortcode on sites built with the Classic Editor .

 ## <a name="conduct"></a>Code of Conduct